-wire diameters, but the same diameter for are filled with small diameter wires.
+It is recommended to use this type of elevator rope for rope diameters larger than of 1/2" $(12.7 \, \text{mm}).$ wire diameters, but the same diameter for are filled with small diameter wires.
 This is each wire layer.
 The number of wires in the first what gives the construction its name.
-With layer and the filler layer is the same, that of the the strand construction of 21 wires, the outer layer is twice as large.
-The contact of all outer wires are smaller than in Seale or Warwires are linear.
-In various countries, the cored wire is not taken into account in cross-section Ropes with filler strands have a good bending calculations.
+With layer and the filler layer is the same, that of the strand construction of 21 wires, the wire is not taken into account in cross-section Ropes with filler strands have a good bending behavior.
+They are very suitable for large rope diameters.
+Due to the small filler wire diameter, filler constructions are not recommended for small diameter ropes.